 A marketing plan is a great tool to assess where the company is positioned and to complete a situation analysis.
 It’s important to understand what the available resources are, as well as how is the competitive environment developing.
 All the data which is collected during the marketing research stage is essential to gain a good understanding of where the business currently sits.

 Moreover, understanding the market in which the company is operating will not only give you a better insight into your industry, but it will also be key for planning for your marketing activities going forward.
+This stage of planning will ensure that you are making marketing decisions for the right reasons.
+Without this strategy, your efforts will be greatly reduced in their effectiveness.

 2. You can establish clear marketing goals